-9. Applicant expects to begin or has begun offering service in California on: (See (Enter date as Month Day, Year.)
+9. Applicant expects to begin or has begun offering service in California on: (See instruction 9) (Enter date as Month Day, Year.)
+10 Applicant will provide Provide voice service (traditional and/or

-California on: (See

-instruction 9)

-10. Applicant will provide □ Provide voice service (traditional and/or the following services in interconnected VoIP) directly to customers

 200 If Small LEC service territories are identified, maps must meet the requirements contained in Appendix A of D.20-08-011.